 This Program is designed to prepare entry-level professionals to teach in elementary school classrooms (grades 1 through 6).
 Elementary Education Certification at Eastern requires a major in an academic subject other than Education, and the completion of the Professional Preparation Courses listed in the following recommended course sequence.

 Teacher candidates must complete the General Education courses required for certification as outlined on previous pages.

 The Elementary Education Certification program at Eastern begins in the Fall semester each year.
 Teacher candidates must apply to the CARE committee by February 15 for acceptance into the program.

 - The admission requirements as well as the program are clearly described in the Advisement sheets.

 - Connecticut’s Common Core of Teaching Foundational Skills and Competencies

 The State of Connecticut requires that those receiving a certificate after 1993 have a subject matter major outside of education.
-Elementary teacher candidates may major in any discipline except Physical Education.
+Elementary teacher candidates may major in any discipline except Physical Education, Psychology and Sociology.